Phantom of the Night

 Phantom of the Night is the sixth studio album by Dutch Progressive rock band Kayak.
 "Ruthless Queen" was released as a single, becoming the band's biggest hit, nearing the top of the charts in the Netherlands.

-In the United States, the LP (with a different sleeve design) was also released as a picture disc, in a limited edition of 3,000 copies.
+In North America, the LP was released with a different sleeve design and the tracks in a different order.
+A picture disc of this version was also released in the United States, in a limited edition of 3,000 copies.
+Reissues of the album have followed suit, with reissues from outside North America containing the original art and track listing and North American reissues using the different art and track listing.

-The album was Kayak's biggest commercial success, but it was only in August 2010 that it was released on CD in its own right.
+The album was Kayak's biggest commercial success, but wasn't released on CD until August 2010.
 Until that date, the album was only available as part of the "3 Originals" 2 CD boxed set with two other Kayak albums which were "Starlight Dancer" and "Periscope Life".

+In 2009, a compilation album bearing the same artwork as the North American versions of Phantom of the Night was released, bearing the title Phantom of the Night: The Very Best Of.